 Bishop F. RICHARD SPENCER was born in Sylacauga, Alabama.
 He holds a Bachelor of Science degree in Law Enforcement, a Master of Education Degree in Counseling, a Master of Divinity Degree, a STB Degree and two honorary Doctor of Letters degrees.
 His military education includes: Military Police Officer Basic and Advance Courses, Chaplain Officer Basic and Advance Courses, Command and General Staff Officer Course and Clinical Pastoral Education, Walter Reed Army Medical Center, Washington, DC.; and selected to attend the Resident National War College, Class 2010.
-He was Ordained a Roman Catholic Bishop 08 September 2010 and currently serves as the Vicar for all military Chapels (and U.S. State Department Embassies) in Europe and in Asia for the Archdiocese, Military Services, USA.
+He was Ordained a Roman Catholic Bishop 08 September 2010 and currently serves as the Vicar for all military Chapels (and U.S. State Department Embassies) in the Eastern Half of the United States for the Archdiocese, Military Services, USA.

 Bishop Spencer was commissioned an Army Officer in 1973 and began serving active duty 1974.
 Following his years as a Military Police Officer, he was released from active duty in 1978 to pursue ministerial studies.
 Ordained to the Priesthood for the Archdiocese of Baltimore 14 May 1988 and also began serving with the USAR and ARNG Units in Maryland.
 Chaplain Spencer returned to active duty ministry, January, 1999, and served in Korea, Bosnia, Egypt, Pentagon (during 9/11) and Germany in capacities to include Brigade and Division positions.
 He has deployed into Iraq on five occasions and also served two deployments in Afghanistan.
 Bishop Spencer retired from the US Armed Forces as a Chaplain, Colonel, February, 2014.